andsilv0/GetSampleMB/README.md

 ### Search by hash, by default the last two most recent values ​​and also prompts for sample download
 `python GetSampleMB.py -ha 7de2c1bf58bce09eecc70476747d88a26163c3d6bb1d85235c24a558d1f16754 -d`

+### Search by tag, by default the last two most recent values with docker
+docker run --rm getsamplemb -t TrickBot

 ## Limitations